 But there are also some more unusual signs that could signal the presence of the skin cancer.

 “Melanoma is such a rule breaker,” says Elizabeth Buchbinder, M.D., an oncologist at the Dana-Farber Cancer Institute in Boston and an assistant professor at Harvard Medical School.
 Little moles can cause big trouble, and new spots can grow and spread quickly, she adds.
 “And so knowing what to look out for is super important.”

 Here are four warning signs of melanoma you need to know about so that no spot goes unnoticed.

 1. The ‘ugly duckling’

 People who have lots of moles are at increased risk for melanoma.
-That said, there's no need to start counting your spots or panicking over every mark on your body.
-Instead, pay attention to the moles that stand out — those that are darker than the rest, have changed recently or are more oddly shaped.
+That doesn’t mean, however, that you need to panic over every mark on your body.
+Pay attention to the moles that stand out — those that are darker than the rest, have changed recently or are more oddly shaped.
 Buchbinder calls these “ugly ducklings.”

 “If you have a bunch of dark moles, but you have 50 of them, they’re not all melanomas,” she says.
 “But if you have one mole that really looks different than the others, and it’s kind of that ugly duckling, that’s the one that you really want to get looked at and checked.”

 With women, melanomas most commonly appear on the arms and legs.
 Men need to pay special attention to their head, neck, back and trunk.
 Still, those aren’t the only places this type of skin cancer can pop up.